 As shown in Table~\ref{T: Baselines}, traditional machine learning methods generally exhibit better overall performance than deep learning methods.
-There is no substantial performance difference between traditional machine learning models and existing alpha libraries or LLM-driven methods that mine formulaic alphas.
-Moreover, from the four predictive metrics of \textsc{Alpha158} and \textsc{Alpha360}, \textsc{Alpha360} achieves better AER and IR.
-This is likely because \textsc{Alpha360} exhibits greater stability---its IC and RankIC have standard deviations of 0.119 and 0.127, respectively---compared with \textsc{Alpha158}, whose IC and RankIC standard deviations are 0.130 and 0.140.
+There is no substantial performance gap between traditional machine learning models and existing alpha libraries or LLM-driven methods that mine formulaic alphas.
+Moreover, from the four predictive metrics of \textsc{Alpha158} and \textsc{Alpha360}, we observe that a larger number of alpha factors does not necessarily lead to higher IC or RankIC values.
 For open-source LLMs, larger models generally exhibit stronger alpha-mining capabilities than smaller ones.
-Surprisingly, the two closed-source models do not perform well, and the reasoning-oriented model achieves the worst performance.
+Surprisingly, the two closed-source models perform poorly, with the reasoning-oriented model achieving the worst performance among all evaluated LLMs.
 Overall, \textsc{CogAlpha} consistently outperforms all baseline methods, achieving superior results across all evaluation metrics.
 The only exception is the Random Forest model, which may be attributed to the fact that the signals generated by Random Forest exhibit highly stable RankIC values with very low standard deviation, leading to a higher RankICIR.